zaz/6.419-jupyterbook/README.md

 ### Downloading data

-The data required for this class is quite large so is included as submodels.
+The data required for this class is quite large so is included as submodules.
 You can download it using:

     git submodule update --init --recursive --remote